dojo/docs/developer/design/loader.rst

 and uses Javascript eval to execute the code.

-The loader is fully backward compatible and includes the complete dojo synchronous loader API (dojo.provide, dojo.require et al) and the loader can be operated in synchronous mode or xdomain mode just as in v1.6-.
+The loader is fully backward compatible and includes the complete dojo synchronous loader API (dojo.provide, dojo.require et al) and the loader can be operated in synchronous mode or cross-domain mode just as in v1.6-.

 In addition to these core APIs, the loader includes other important features: